-The Assessor Online Portal Form will automatically allocate the Functional Space a rating of Good, Moderate or Poor based on the Assessor input.
+The Assessor Portal will automatically allocate the Functional Space a Control Capacity rating of Good, Moderate or Poor based on the Assessor input.
 This follows the process shown in Figure 7, resulting in the ratings shown in Section 1.1.2 Lighting control systems.

 Documentation requirements – Lighting Controls Assessment